Growing ferns… with their amazing variety of foliage forms and delicacy of pattern, have always been popular as house plants.

 Its parent is a tropical species, Nephrolepis exahata, native to Cuba, Mexico, South America, and Malaya.

-The Boston fern grows to two feet or more, is once-divided, with the frond divisions entire and slightly ruffled.
+The Boston fern grows to two feet or more and is once divided, with the frond divisions entire and slightly ruffled.

 There are nearly 100 named and described descendants or forms, all sports and all creeping.